csu-cs/csci-235/docs/notes/08-arrays-intro.md

 Array Index Out of Bounds Error
 -------------------------------

-The index of an array is *in bounds* if the index is `>= 0` and `<= (ARRAY_SIZE – 1)`
+The index of an array is *in bounds* if the index is `>= 0` and `< ARRAY_SIZE`.

 -   In C++, there is no guard against indices that are out of bounds.
--   If you index an array outside of the bounds, a runtime error will occur, or worse, the program will continue to run with unexpected results.
+-   If you index an array outside of its bounds, the program has *undefined behavior*.
+It might appear to work, produce unexpected results, or stop with a runtime error.
+C++ does not guarantee what will happen.

 Array Initialization during Declaration